 Terah from Bramble Berry replies...Hi Alicia!
 I'm so sorry this product was not your favorite.
 We love these Cranberry Seeds as exfoliants and can be used in melt & pour soap, cold process soap, scrubs, and washes.
+Though, it is totally normal to get a halo with these seeds, as with many other natural or herbal based additives.
 I will email you personally to figure out what might have happened!

 Terah from Bramble Berry replies...Hi Stephanie!
 I'm so glad your family thought your soaps using our Cranberry Seeds were the perfect scrubbiness!
 For a more gentle exfoliant you may want to try our Crushed Grape Seeds.